 Search engine submission is how a webmaster submits a website directly to a search engine.
 While Online search engine Submission is commonly seen as a method to advertise a web site, it typically is not necessary since the major online search engine like Google, Yahoo, and Bing utilize crawlers, bots, and spiders that eventually would find most web sites on the Internet all by themselves.

-There are two fundamental reasons to submit a website or websites to an online search engine.
+There are two fundamental reasons to submit a website or website to an online search engine.
 The first reason would be to include a completely brand-new website due to the fact that the website drivers would rather not wait for an online search engine to find them.
-The second reason is to have a web page or web site upgraded in the particular search engine.
+The second reason is to have a web page or web site upgraded in a particular search engine.

-How website are submitted there are two fundamental approaches still in use today that would permit a web designer to submit their site to an online search engine.
-They can either submit just one websites at a time, or they can submit their whole site at one time with a sitemap.
+How websites are submitted there are two fundamental approaches still in use today that would permit a web designer to submit their site to an online search engine.
+They can either submit just one website at a time, or they can submit their whole site at one time with a sitemap.
 Nonetheless, all that a webmaster actually has to do is to send simply the home page of a website.
-With simply the home page, most online search engine are able to crawl a site, offered that it is well made.
+With simply the home page, most online search engines are able to crawl a site, offered that it is well made.

-A lot of websites want to be listed in preferred online search engine, since that’s how many individuals start their look for a services or product.
+A lot of websites want to be listed in the preferred online search engine since that’s how many individuals start their look for services or products.
 A searcher, (or AKA “User”), inquire online, using an online search engine.
 Sites that appear on the first page of a search are, typically, called the leading 10.
-Clicking on the blue URL / hyperlink triggers the web page / site to appear in the internet browser.
+Clicking on the blue URL / hyperlink triggers the web page/site to appear in the internet browser.

 Thus, web designers typically highly desire that their websites appear in the top 10 in an online search engine search.
 This is since searchers are not likely to examine more than one page of search engine result, called a SERPs.